Oskar Schindler: Escape to the American lines

 To escape capture by the Soviets, Schindler and his wife departed westward in their vehicle, a two-seater Horch, initially with several fleeing German soldiers riding on the running boards.
 A truck containing Schindler's mistress Marta, several Jewish workers, and a load of black market trade goods followed.
 Soviet troops confiscated the Horch at the city of České Budějovice, which the Soviets had already captured.
 The Schindlers were unable to recover a diamond Oskar had hidden under the seat.
 They continued by train and on foot until they reached the American lines at Lenora and then travelled to Passau, where an American Jewish officer arranged for them to travel to Switzerland by train.
 They moved to Bavaria in Germany in late 1945.

 Schindler's grave in Jerusalem.
 The Hebrew inscription reads: "Righteous Among the Nations"; the German inscription reads: "The Unforgettable Lifesaver of 1200 Persecuted Jews".

 By the end of the war, Schindler had spent his entire fortune on bribes and black market purchases of supplies for his workers.
-Virtually destitute, he moved briefly to Regensburg and later Munich but did not prosper in postwar Germany.
+Virtually destitute, he moved briefly to Regensburg and later Munich but did not prosper in post-war Germany.
 He was reduced to receiving assistance from Jewish organisations.
 In 1948, he presented a claim for reimbursement of his wartime expenses to the American Jewish Joint Distribution Committee and received US$15,000.
 He estimated his expenditures at over $1,056,000, including the costs of camp construction, bribes, and black market goods, including food.